Quality Inference in Federated Learning with Secure Aggregation: Introduction

 \subsection{Contributions}

-Our method called \emph{Quality Inference} (QI) recovers the quality of the aggregated updates; consequently, the quality of the contributing participants' datasets.
-To obtain this quality information, our method takes advantage of the inferred information across the aggregated updates of multiple rounds and the known per-round subset of participants associated with the corresponding aggregates.
-We recover the relative quality ordering by evaluating the aggregated updates in each round, and assigning scores to the contributors based on three simple rules called \emph{The Good}, \emph{The Bad}, and \emph{The Ugly} \cite{movie}.
+We propose a method called \emph{Quality Inference} (QI) which (by utilizing the improvement of the aggregated updates) recovers the relative label quality of the contributing participants' datasets.
+To obtain this quality information, our method takes advantage of the improvements of the aggregated models across multiple rounds, as well as the known per-round selected subset of participants.
+QI works by evaluating the aggregated updates in each round and assigning scores to the selected participants based on three simple but novel rules called \emph{The Good}, \emph{The Bad}, and \emph{The Ugly} (as in the movie \cite{movie}).
+As a result, we are able to recover the relative quality ordering (i.e., by label correctness rate) of the participants.

-We conduct experiments on two neural network architectures (MLP and CNN) on two datasets (MNIST and CIFAR10) with three settings (2 our of 5, 5 out of 25, and 10 out of 100 participants are selected in each round to update the model).
-Our experiments show that the three proposed heuristic scoring rules significantly outperform the baseline in ordering the participants based on their data quality.
-Moreover, we find that the accuracy of QI depends on both the complexity of the task and the trained model architecture.
+We simulated datasets with different qualities by utilizing unique label-flipping rates for each participant, and conduct experiments on two neural network architectures (MLP and CNN) and two datasets (MNIST and CIFAR10).
+We consider three FL settings, where 2 out of 5, 5 out of 25, and 10 out of 100 participants are selected in each round to update the model, respectively.

+Our experiments show that the three proposed heuristic scoring rules significantly outperform the baseline in determining the participants' data qualities relative to each other (i.e., correct label rates).
+We find that the accuracy of QI depends on both the complexity of the task and the trained model architecture.
 We also conduct an ablation study on the hyperparameters of the proposed rules.

-Finally, we investigate three potential applications of QI: on-the-fly performance boosting, misbehaviour detection, and contribution score assignment.
-We find that i) carefully weighting the participants based on the inferred quality smooths the learning curve as well as improves the trained model's accuracy, and ii) the scores can be used to detect both malicious misbehavior and free-riding as well as to assign contribution scores to the participants.
+Finally, we investigate three potential applications of QI: on-the-fly performance boosting, contribution score computation, and misbehavior detection (by considering free-riding and poisoning).
+We find that i) carefully weighting the participants based on the inferred scores smooths the learning curve, ii) the scores could be used as a measure of participant contribution, and iii) the scores are able to reveal misbehaving participants.
+This latter implies that besides the label correctness rate, QI is also capable of inferring other, more general quality aspects of the data.
 We are not aware of any work tackling any of the aforementioned issues when \emph{SA} is enabled.